From Detection to Pattern Recognition: Designing AI That Helps Experts Investigate

 These findings didn't just shape our immediate designs - they set the foundation for how I would develop the concept further after the sprint.

-Phase 2 • APR. to JUL.
+Phase 2 • JAN. to MAR.
 2024

 Making Data Actionable